Osiris-Team/HBrowser/README.md

  - Make sure to watch this repository to get notified of future updates.

 ## IN-DEV | CONTRIBUTIONS NEEDED
-To simulate a browser nowadays we need to provide all of these web apis: https://developer.mozilla.org/en-US/docs/Web/API See package `com.osiris.headlessbrowser.javascript` for already implemented apis.
-Its indeed a big amount of work for one single person, but if we work together we should be able to implement all of them within some days.
+To simulate a browser nowadays we need to provide all of these [Web-APIs](https://developer.mozilla.org/en-US/docs/Web/API).
+It's indeed a big amount of work for one single person, but if we work together we should be able to implement all of them within some days.
+See package `com.osiris.headlessbrowser.javascript.apis` for already implemented apis.
 [Read this to get started.](how-to-implement-a-js-web-api.md)
 If you are working on an implementation open an issue to keep track of who is working on what and avoid duplicate work.

 ## Motivation